 9. Add sign-up flexibility

 If your site requires users to sign-up or register with your platform to use your services, then give them the freedom to sign-up using a medium they’re most comfortable with.
 For example, give them the liberty to sign-up using a social platform such as Facebook, Gmail, or Linkedin to complete the registration process.
 This helps achieve two goals:

 - Saves users the hassle to go through the tedious registration process, and

 - Give you valuable insights into a user’s social network connections.

 Truth be told, incorporating social login functionality has become more of an expectation than an option in today’s time as more and more services are entwining with social media.

 BliVakker.no is one of the leading Norway-based online beauty shops that offers a wide range of perfumes, cosmetics, and other toiletries to its global customer base.
 While the ecommerce company was aware that their registration process is overly complicated, they wanted actual data to support their suspicion.

-BliVakker used VWO’s form analytics capabilities to gather necessary data and chose to remove unwanted fields from their registration from immediately.
-The online beauty shop then decided to run an A/B test to validate their hypothesis.
+BliVakker used VWO form analytics to gather necessary data and chose to remove unwanted fields from their registration form immediately.
+The fields marked with red (in the image below) were the ones which were removed.